Early medieval domes: Umayyad Caliphate

-Muslim palaces included domical halls as early as the eighth century, well before domes became standard elements of mosque architecture.
-The early eighth century palace of Khirbat al-Minya included a domed gateway.
-The palace of Qasr Mshatta and a ninth century palace at Samarra included domed throne rooms.
+At Qasr al-Hallabat, the remains of a dome on pendentives show the curves of the pendentives and the supporting arches were carved from the same arch voussoir blocks.
+Pendentives were normally distinct from and built after their supporting arches.

+Although earlier palaces had domes over throne rooms or housed gates in domed structures, the Amman palace is the first to have both.
+Domes over the entrance to the palace and over the throne room marked the two poles of the complex.
+The dome over the throne room was supported by "lintelled squinches", a unique example of horizontal stone elements imitating the Partho-Sassanian technique of placing timber beams diagonally over the corners of a square space, creating a smaller square rotated by 45 degrees which would have additional beams over its corners, so that a series of squares were formed in the ceiling inscribed within each other with 45 degree rotations.

+The palace of Qasr Mshatta included a domed throne room.
 At Mshatta, "an elaborate entrance leads through a basilical hall to a domed triconch hall with an arcuated niche, presumably holding the caliphal throne, at the far end."
 This axial sequence of gateway, dome, and arcuated niche is found in early Islamic palaces into the Abbasid era, and the similar sequence of gateway, dome, and mihrab endured even longer in mosque architecture.

-A domed structure covered a shallow pool in the main courtyard of the mid eighth century palace of Khirbat al-Mafjar.
+A domed structure covered a shallow pool in the main courtyard of the mid-eighth-century palace of Khirbat al-Mafjar.
 Similar examples at mosques, such as the domed fountains at the Mosque of Ibn Tulun (destroyed in 987 and replaced with a different structure), at Maarrat al-Numan, in Nishapur, Tripoli, and at the Mosque of Damascus seem to be related to this element of palace architecture, although they were later used as part of ritual ablution.
 The palace dome was supported by terracotta figures where the pendentives or squinches would have been.
 The dome was over the porch of a great bath or throne room at the bath complex.
+The Mafjar bathhouse also had unusual pendentives shaped from a shallow dome and four inclined parabolic arches.

 The calderia of early Islamic bath complexes at Amra, Sarraj, and Anjar were roofed with stone or brick domes.
 The caldarium of the early Islamic bath at Qasr Amra contains "the most completely preserved astronomical cupola decoration", a decorative idea for bath domes that would long continue in the Islamic world.
+Traces of mosaic decoration have been found on a dome on pendentives at Qusayr 'Amra.

-Although architecture in the region would decline following the movement of the capital to Iraq under the Abbasids in 750, mosques built after a revival in the late 11th century usually followed the Umayyad model, especially that of the Mosque of Damascus.
-Domed examples include the mosques at Sarmin (1305–6) and al-Bab (1305).
-The typical Damascus dome is smooth and supported by a double zone of squinches: four squinches create an eight sided transition that includes eight more squinches, and these create a sixteen-sided drum with windows in alternate sides.
+Architecture in the region would decline following the movement of the capital to Iraq under the Abbasids in 750.